mynona/vapor-oauth-example/README.md

 # What is out of scope of this example flow?

 * /userinfo endpoint on OpenID provider side
-* Proper mapping of OIDC token claims to the JWT
 * Request id_token separately from Authorization Grant Flow